Summary: in this tutorial, you will learn how to use the SQL LIKE

 The NOT LIKE

-operator returns true if the expression doesn’t match the pattern or false otherwise.
+if the expression doesn’t match the pattern or false

-To match a string that contains a wildcard for example 10%
+To match a string that contains wildcard characters for example 10%

 , you need to instruct the LIKE